 Then suddenly, I looked out of the window and noticed that the train was heading towards a cliff, and it wasn’t slowing down.

-I felt desperate, so I jumped from the window right before the whole train fell in the cliff.
+I felt desperate, so I jumped from the window right before the whole train fell into the cliff.

-I was just witnessing hundreds of cabins with thousands of people disappearing right before my eyes, and couldn’t do nothing about it.
+I was just witnessing hundreds of cabins with thousands of people disappearing right before my eyes, and couldn’t do anything about it.

 The train was completely inside this massive black hole now, and I looked down the great abyss but couldn’t see nor hear anything.
 No screams, no machinery, nothing.
 As if the train never existed at all.

 Then, I turned back.
-I wasn’t in the cliffside anymore.
+I wasn’t on the cliffside anymore.

 I was inside what appeared to be a shopping mall.

-There wasn’t many people inside it, apparently.
+There weren’t many people inside it, apparently.
 Christmas music was playing in the speakers, and all the stores were being decorated for the holidays.
 It was a great and warming sight.

 Just so you know, I haven’t left the house in so long, I don’t even remember what is like inside a shopping mall during the holidays.
 It was a sight I haven’t got in a long time.